 Serving the Atlanta community since 1912, Alliance Française Atlanta is a member-supported 501c 3 non-profit organization with a mission of promoting the knowledge of French language and French-speaking cultures through educational and cultural programming.
 We are committed to teaching French, fostering cross-cultural understanding and enriching cultural life in Metro Atlanta.

 Our language school offers a full range of French courses for individuals, groups, businesses, and non-profit and governmental organizations.
 Our students learn French in a friendly, intimate setting, with class sizes ranging from 5 to 14 students.

-Our social and cultural calendar includes concerts, culinary events, film screenings, art exhibits and debates that are held at our Midtown and Roswell centers and at locations throughout the city in collaboration with our many cultural and educational partners.
+Our social and cultural calendar includes concerts, culinary events, film screenings, art exhibits and debates that are held at our Downtown and Roswell centers and at locations throughout the city in collaboration with our many cultural and educational partners.

 Atlanta's Best French Teachers

 An Atlanta Cultural Institution since 1912

 Part of a Worldwide Network